 The two-point correlation functions for the scalar and pseudoscalar densities and for the vector and axial currents have been computed on all lattices generated, see Tables~\ref{tab:INparamsWS} and \ref{tab:INparamsGF}.
 We report in Tables~\ref{tab:OUTmassesH} and \ref{tab:OUTmassesL} the number of Molecular Dynamics Units (MDUs) after the thermalization phase of each HMC chain, the number of MDUs skipped between two consecutive independent configurations, and the number of local sources per configuration on which the Wilson--Dirac operator has been inverted.
 The best estimates of $C_{{\cal O}}(x_3)$ on each configuration have been obtained by properly averaging their values from all local sources and then symmetrizing the correlators with respect to $x_3=L/2$.
 We carefully monitored the autocorrelation of the correlators, and we never observed long autocorrelation times with respect to the number of MDUs skipped between two consecutive measurements.

-Within our statistical errors, we observe an excellent agreement between the scalar and pseudoscalar correlators as well as between the vector and axial ones at intermediate and large distances.
+Within our statistical errors, at all the temperatures that we have investigated, we observe an excellent agreement between the scalar and pseudoscalar correlators as well as between the vector and axial ones at intermediate and large distances, see Ref.~\cite{Laudicina:2021gex} for details.
 This is a distinctive feature of the restoration of chiral symmetry which occurs at high temperatures.
 For this reason, in the rest of the paper we focus our discussion on the pseudoscalar and the vector correlators only.

 Once the correlation functions in Eq.~(\ref{eq:2pt_lat}) have been computed, effective screening masses are defined as